AUGUSTA UNIVERSITY RESEARCH INSTITUTE

 5.3 AURI’s Research License.
 AURI will have a non-exclusive, non-transferable, non-royalty bearing license to use and make derivative works of all Sponsor Intellectual Property solely for the purpose of fulfilling its obligations to complete the Research Project.

 SECTION 6.
 DISCLAIMER OF WARRANTIES; LIABILITY LIMITATION; INDEMNIFICATION; EXPORT COMPLIANCE

 6.1 Disclaimer of Warranties.
-Notwithstanding anything in this Agreement to the contrary, GRRI makes no representations or warranties of any kind, express or implied, concerning the results of the Research Project or any related Intellectual Property, including, but not limited to, representations and warranties as to non infringement, merchantability and fitness for any particular purpose.
+Notwithstanding anything in this Agreement to the contrary, AURI makes no representations or warranties of any kind, express or implied, concerning the results of the Research Project or any related Intellectual Property, including, but not limited to, representations and warranties as to non infringement, merchantability and fitness for any particular purpose.

 6.2 Liability Limitation.
-Neither Sponsor nor GRRI shall be liable for any incidental, consequential, special or other economic damages, such as loss of anticipated business or profits, suffered by the other party in connection with this Agreement, the Research Project or any related Intellectual Property, including, but not limited to, any use or commercialization thereof.
+Neither Sponsor nor AURI shall be liable for any incidental, consequential, special or other economic damages, such as loss of anticipated business or profits, suffered by the other party in connection with this Agreement, the Research Project or any related Intellectual Property, including, but not limited to, any use or commercialization thereof.